core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 over TCP between the back-end services.
 A TCP-to-UDP gateway can be used at the cloud boundary to communicate with the UDP-based IoT device.

-To make IoT devices work smoothly in these demanding environments, CoAP needs to make use of a different transport protocol, namely TCP {{RFC0793}}, in some situations secured by TLS {{RFC5246}}.
+To allow IoT devices to better communicate in these demanding environments, CoAP needs to support different transport protocols, namely TCP {{RFC0793}}, in some situations secured by TLS {{RFC5246}}.

-Some corporate networks only allow Internet access via a HTTP proxy.
+In addition, some corporate networks only allow Internet access via a HTTP proxy.
 In this case, the best transport for CoAP would be the [WebSocket Protocol](#RFC6455).
 The WebSocket protocol provides two-way communication between a client and a server after upgrading an [HTTP/1.1](#RFC7230) connection and may